Money makes the world go round!

-If you hire a local team, the costs may increase, whereas outsourcing can cost you less.
+If you hire a local team, the costs may increase, whereas outsourcing your product development can cost you less.
 The cost will vary depending on the cost of living and resources in the place where your core development team is located.

 The Number of Platforms You Want

 How many platforms do you want your application to live across?
 If the answer is one, then your development cost will be much lower than that of apps meant to run across several platforms.
 If you want to opt for two or more platforms, more effort goes into ensuring that your app is functional and pleasing across all platforms.

 This factor is not independent.
 Even if you need an app that is live only across a single platform, it could cost more than a dual-platform app because of the different levels of complexities involved.